chriso/gauged/README.md

 ## Benchmarks

 Use `make build` followed by `python benchmark [OPTIONS]` to run benchmarks using a SQLite-based in-memory database.
-Your mileage will vary once you add I/O.
+YMMV.

 **python benchmark.py --number 1000000 --days 365**